Riddick Bowe: Amateur boxing career

 Bowe was training at the Bedford-Stuyvesant Boxing Association Gym or the "Bed-Stuy BA" for short.
 As an amateur, Bowe won the prestigious New York Golden Gloves Championship and other tournaments.
 In 1984, age 17, he knocked out opponent James Smith in just 4 seconds.
 In 1985, at the National Golden Gloves championships, he lost to Fort Worth heavyweight Donald Stephens.
-Apart from boxing he attended Kingsborough Community College, where he studied drama — in hopes of an acting career after boxing — also he took up a business administration study.
+Apart from boxing he attended Kingsborough Community College, where he studied drama — in hopes of an acting career after boxing — and also studied business administration.

 His friends called him "Don King" because of his hairstyle.
-Bowe said he was emulating Mark Breland, "I got a majority of my experience with Mark, I'm inspired by what he's accomplished.
+Bowe said he was emulating Mark Breland.
+"I got a majority of my experience with Mark, I'm inspired by what he's accomplished.
 It makes it possible for me to do the same," said Bowe in an interview.

 New York Golden Gloves Championships

 Bowe won four New York Golden Gloves Championships.
 He won two bouts as a 178-pounder in 1984 before failing to show for a third bout.
 He won the 1985 178 lb Novice Championship, 1986 178 lb Open Championship and the 1987 and 1988 Super Heavyweight Open Championship.
-Already in 1985 Bowe was ranked #1 light heavyweight in the United States.
+By 1985 Bowe was ranked the #1 light heavyweight in the United States.

 1986 Goodwill Games

-He was a light heavyweight runner-up for the 1986 World Championships and 1986 Goodwill Games but for some reason didn't qualify.
-Meanwhile, during the year-and-a-half hiatus he gained well above thirty pounds and jumped from light heavyweight to super heavyweight, coming back for the 1987 United States Olympic Festival.
+Bowe was a light heavyweight runner-up for the 1986 World Championships and 1986 Goodwill Games but did not qualify.
+During a year-and-a-half hiatus he gained over thirty pounds and jumped from light heavyweight to super heavyweight, then returned to the ring for the 1987 United States Olympic Festival.